FeatureBaseDB/www/content/legal/ip.md

 #### License

 The Pilosa Community Edition is licensed under the Apache License, Version 2.0, which allows you a lot of room to mod and / or ship something based off of Pilosa Community Edition.
 Pilosa Enterprise Edition is licensed separately; [contact us](/about/#contact) for more details.
-We have developed this [license FAQ](/legal/license-faq/) in case you want to dive deeper.

 #### Contributor License Agreement